-- Following the lead of the Headteacher, there is a collective staff responsibility for being good role models and encouraging responsible behaviour from all children at all times. - We are committed to pastoral care and staff will work in partnership with parents to promote the children's self-esteem and respect for themselves and others. - We provide quality in the delivery of the curriculum and in all teaching and learning activities so that opportunities for anti-social behaviour are minimised. - Positive behaviour will be recognised and praised. - Children must be aware of what is expected of them and involved in developing class and school rules to implement this policy. - Strategies for promoting pro-social behaviour and for dealing with anti-social behaviour, must be consistent throughout the school. - Unacceptable behaviour should always be followed up. - Reflective discussions must take place after an episode of anti-social behaviour. - Parental involvement is an essential part of maintaining high standards of behaviour. - All behaviour interventions and strategies must create positive feelings for the pupils.
+- Following the lead of the Headteacher, there is a collective staff responsibility for being good role models and encouraging responsible behaviour from all children at all times. - We are committed to pastoral care and staff will work in partnership with parents to promote the children's self-esteem and respect for themselves and others. - We provide quality in the delivery of the curriculum and in all teaching and learning activities so that opportunities for anti-social behaviour are minimised. - Positive behaviour will be recognised and praised. - Children must be aware of what is expected of them and become familiar with our school rules. - Strategies for promoting pro-social behaviour and for dealing with anti-social behaviour, must be consistent throughout the school. - Unacceptable behaviour should always be followed up. - Reflective discussions must take place after an episode of anti-social behaviour. - Parental involvement is an essential part of maintaining high standards of behaviour. - All behaviour interventions and strategies must create positive feelings for the pupils.
 Where a strategy creates negative thoughts and emotions for the child, it must be adapted or changed.

-4 A Therapeutic Approach
+4. A Therapeutic Approach